-And we defy you not to want to smell the leathery floral chypre through which perfumer Michel Almairac brings that picture to life.
+We defy you not to want to smell the leathery floral Chypre through which perfumer Michel Almairac brings that picture to life.
 The’face’ chosen for the campaign, meanwhile, was the then-unknown 17-year-old Nine d’Urso.
 The daughter of French fashion icon Inès de la Fressange and Italian businessman and art dealer Luigi d’Urso, she reveals the virtues of her upbringing while radiating an elegance and individuality that is completely modern and wholly her own.

 Combining soft, rounded curves and powerful shapes, a smooth outside and an intrecciato texture on the bottom, the Bottega Veneta bottle is a truly beautiful, sensual object.
-The colors are signature Bottega Veneta: a brunito cap and collar, an ebano logo, and a skin colored leather ribbon clipped with a brunito butterfly.
+The colors are signature Bottega Veneta: a brunito (bronze) cap and collar, an ebano (black) logo, and a skin-coloured leather ribbon clipped with a brunito butterfly.
 The bottle itself, inspired by Venetian glasswork and the traditional Italian carafe, designed with an eye for timeless lines.

-And when her own initials, of course, are enough…
+And are for those whose own initials, of course, are enough…